Joaomc15/UC3M-MLBD/README.md

 * Two Simple models (KNN and Tree) and training and evaluation process description in ipynb
 * One Final Model (Using Joblib) (Advanced Model - Random Forest / SVM) and training and evaluation process description in ipynb
 * One .csv file with final predictions

+### Part 1: Exploratory Data Analysis
+We are conducting a simplified EDA to do the following:
+* Check for the presence of categorical variables.
+* Check for missing values and decide on a strategy to handle them.
+* Identify and handle constant columns (columns with the same value for all records).
+* Explore summary statistics and distributions of the target variable 'energy'.
+* Visualize relationships between features and the target variable using plots.